recallai/recall-ai-zoom-transcripts-and-recording-sample/README.md

 ## 3) Configure environment

-Create a `.env` file in the project root:
+Create a `.env` file in the project root.
+Copy the following into the `.env` file:

 ```bash
 # .env